Virginia Allen is a conductor, music educator,

 Opera Orchestra, the Dallas Symphony, the Buffalo Philharmonic, the Brazilian Symphony Orchestra, The Juilliard Trombone Choir,

 The U.S. Army Band, The U.S. Army Field Band, and The U.S. Military Academy Band.
-Her music has been published by Carl Fischer,
+Her music is published by Carl Fischer,

 Theodore Presser, Keyboard Percussion Publications, Alessi Publications, Southern Music, Ludwig Music, and TRN Music.
 A member